voffie/Teapot/README.md

 # Contributing

-As mentioned at the top this project was meant to be a learning experience for me.
+As mentioned at the top, this project was meant to be a learning experience for me.
 However I appreciate and welcome anyone that wants to submit changes!